Condenser maintenance tips

 How often should I clean my condenser?

-What should I do if my condenser is not working properly?
+What should I do if I notice the condenser is not working properly?

-If you notice any issues with your condenser, such as reduced airflow or unusual noises, it's best to call a professional HVAC technician to diagnose and repair the problem.
+If you notice any issues with your condenser, such as unusual noises, reduced airflow, or increased energy bills, it's best to call a professional HVAC technician to diagnose and repair the problem.

 Connect with certified professionals in your area